Tom Huckabee

 Tom Huckabee (2 September 1955 – 28 January 2022) was an American film director, producer, fine artist, and screenwriter.
 Huckabee was also a musician and songwriter in the early US hard punk music scene of the 70s and 80s, primarily through his Austin Texas band known as the Huns, and then later via the band Re*Cords (Reversible Cords), a group once called, "an anarchic quartet, given to street performances and occasional scrapes with the law".

 Tom Huckabee is best known for his longtime association with US actor Bill Paxton, both in personal and professional capacities, most notably from Huckabee's "third phase" collaboration with Paxton's first film, the 1983 science fiction movie Taking Tiger Mountain.

-Tom Huckabee once stated that he and Bill Paxton together, as filmmakers, "climbed the ladder one rung at a time."
-Tom Huckabee also said of Paxton, "He was the funniest person I ever knew."

 Career

 Death of a Rock Star

 One of Tom Huckabee's early films, Death of a Rock Star, was loosely based on The Doors singer Jim Morrison.
-The movie was well-received, and featured a scene with Steve Bridgewater, an Austin police officer who would later become the same law enforcement that led the much-published "bust" of Huckabee's Huns band.
+The movie was well-received, and featured a scene with Steve Bridgewater, an Austin police officer who would later be involved in a "bust" of Huckabee's Huns band.

 Huns

-As it goes, Tom Huckabee was founding member and drummer of the 1978 punk band, Huns.
+Tom Huckabee was a founding member and drummer of the 1978 punk band, Huns.
 Huckabee referred to the work of the Huns as, "more anthropological than artistic."
-When a September 1978 Huns show made news from inciting a major police raid at Austin's Raul's, Huckabee said of his band, "We sounded like the Sex Pistols, with Sid on every instrument."
+When a September 1978 Huns show made news from inciting a major police raid at a nightclub in Austin, Texas Huckabee said of his band, "We sounded like the Sex Pistols, with Sid on every instrument."